930 Poydras: Details

 The building is the first residential high-rise constructed in downtown New Orleans following the landfall of Hurricane Katrina in August 2005.
 In fact, it had been over a generation since a new-construction residential high-rise had been built in downtown New Orleans.
 Poydras Street is the main corridor of the New Orleans Central Business District, and 930 Poydras is the first ever residential building in the CBD portion of Poydras.
 Developed by Brian Gibbs, the building is the second residential structure (One River Place) with an address on Poydras Street.
 It is the tallest building completed in the city in the 2010s and the most recently completed skyscraper.

 The building which was originally planned to have 37 floors, was scaled back to 35% glass skin from an all-glass structure due to financial considerations.
 The building was also scaled back from 476.25 ft to 270.31 ft.
-Designed by Eskew+Dumez+Ripple, the building has 462000 sqft of mixed-use space, including ground floor retail and 250 residential apartments above a 500-car garage.
+Designed by EskewDumezRipple, the building has 462000 sqft of mixed-use space, including ground floor retail and 250 residential apartments above a 500-car garage.
 Located at the intersection of Poydras and O'Keefe Streets, the structure is composed of 146 one-bedroom units, 99 two-bedroom units and five townhouses.
 The structure has 8 floors of parking spaces.
 Steve Dumez served as lead design architect of the 21-story L-shaped structure.

 During construction, the adjacent three-story building which is among the National Register of Historic Places listings in Orleans Parish, Louisiana and is owned by the Birdsall Law Firm was said to have endured structural damage.
 This led to a lawsuit in Orleans Parish Civil District Court, but a judicial stay of construction was denied.
 Instead, the judge ruled that a monetary compensation would be determined after construction was completed.